mesosphere/dcos-commons/frameworks/kafka/docs/kerberos.md

 # Setting up Kafka with Kerberos

 Still TODO:
-1. The KDC deployment still requires the IP to be specified
 1. We need a better way to get the Keytab into the clients

 ## Deploy KDC